Politics of the Socialist Republic of Croatia: Socialist Republic of Croatia (1963–1990)

-At that point, role of the Speaker of the Parliament was made distinct from the role of the President of the Presidency.
+On 8 May 1974, the role of the Speaker of the Parliament was made distinct from the role of the President of the Presidency.
 Perišin continued on as Speaker until 1978, and he also at one time held the positions of head of government, as well as Mayor of Split.

 Vladimir Bakarić remained the General Secretary of the League of Communists of Croatia until 1969.

 Mika Špiljak (1916–2007) was the President of the 5th Executive Council between 27 June 1963 and 11 May 1967.

 Savka Dabčević-Kučar (1923–2009) was the President of the 6th Executive Council between 11 May 1967 and 8 May 1969.

 Dabčević-Kučar became the General Secretary of the League of Communists of Croatia in 1969, a position in which she remained until 1971 and the events of the Croatian Spring.

 Dragutin Haramija (1923–2012) was the President of the 7th Executive Council between 8 May 1969 and 28 December 1971.

 Ivo Perišin (1925–2008) was the President of the 8th Executive Council between 28 December 1971 and 8 May 1974.

 The Presidency of the Socialist Republic of Croatia (Predsjedništvo Socijalističke Republike Hrvatske) was the republic-level equivalent to the collective presidency which existed at the federal level following amendments to the constitution in 1971.
 On 21 February 1974 a new federal Constitution was adopted which reaffirmed the collective federal presidency established a collective head of state chaired by a President of the Presidency and automatically including the federal party leader.
 The constituent republics adopted the same system in new constitutions of their own, with the Socialist Republic of Croatia adopting theirs the following day on 22 February.
 A nine-member presidency was established, chaired by a President of the Presidency and automatically including the president of the League of Communists, elected by the Parliament to a four-year term.
 Members could not be elected for more than two consecutive terms.